 Taxis

 A staff member will note down the vehicle’s registration number on a dispatch slip, which will be handed to you before boarding.
-Keep the form safely tucked away as you’ll need the taxi’s details if it should become necessary to file a complaint, retrieve articles left behind or raise any other concerns after your journey.
-(Note that the rates printed on the forms might no longer be current.)
+Retain one copy as you’ll need the taxi’s details if it should become necessary to file a complaint, retrieve articles left behind or raise any other concerns after the journey.
+(Note that the base fare printed on the older forms below is no longer current.)

-Another possibility is a fixed-rate/coupon taxi, which will transport you from MNL at a predetermined price (varies by destination).
-Although the flat rates may work out to be more expensive than metered fares, one advantage of the coupon taxis is that some – but not all – are larger vehicles that can carry more people than typical sedan taxis.
+Fixed-rate/coupon taxis will transport you from MNL at a predetermined price (varies by destination).
+Although the flat rates may work out to be more expensive than metered fares, one advantage of the coupon taxis is that many of them are larger-capacity vehicles than typical sedan taxis.

-Even so, the white taxis’ presence is tolerated and travellers boarding them from an official stand at the airport may be issued dispatch slips similar to the ones used for yellow cabs.
-The form used is slightly different (picture here for reference), but it serves the same purpose; i.e., as a record of the vehicle’s information in case complaints or other concerns need to be addressed later.
+Travellers boarding white taxis from an official stand at the airport may be issued dispatch slips similar to the ones used for yellow cabs.
+The form used is slightly different (picture here), but it serves the same purpose; i.e., as a record of the vehicle’s information in case complaints or other concerns need to be addressed later.

 Ride-hailing services (TNVS)

-Ride-hailing services – or “transport network vehicle services” (TNVS) – are regulated much like taxis, with similar fare structures.
-The official price matrix approved on 16 September 2022 (source) allows operators to collect PHP 45.00 as the flagdown fare, with variable charges of PHP 15.00 per kilometre travelled and PHP 2.00 per minute travelled if the vehicle used is a car/sedan.
+Transport network vehicle services (TNVS) are regulated much like taxis, with similar fare structures.
+The official price matrix approved on 16 September 2022 (source) allows operators to collect PHP 45.00 flagdown, PHP 15.00 per kilometre travelled, and PHP 2.00 per minute travelled if the vehicle is a car/sedan.
 (Different rates apply to larger or smaller vehicles.)
-The key difference versus taxis is the so-called “surge pricing” permitted to TNVSs, where the variable charge may increase to as much as twice the basic rates depending on demand.
+The key difference versus taxis is the “surge pricing” permitted to TNVSs, where the variable charge may increase to as much as twice the basic rates depending on demand.
 This is meant to ensure that enough TNVS drivers are attracted into the market at peak hours.

-There are several apps available for summoning transportation services in the Philippines.
+Several apps are available for summoning transportation services in the Philippines.
 Grab is the dominant player, having extinguished its key competition by absorbing Uber’s local operations.

 - GrabCar – This will summon a privately operated hire car, with the cost calculated and displayed right on the app before the trip starts.
 You’ll pay the price shown (plus tolls if using motorways) since these cars aren’t fitted with metres.
-You might also see an extra option to call for a larger or premium-class vehicle, which will cost more than the sedans that are hired by default.
+You might also see an option to call for a larger or premium-class vehicle, which will cost more than the default sedans.

 - GrabTaxi – This will hail an ordinary white taxi.
-Although an estimated fare range will be displayed on the app, what you’ll pay is whatever the metre reads out at the end of the trip (plus tolls, if any) and an additional booking fee.
+An estimated fare range will be displayed on the app, but what you’ll actually pay is whatever the metre reads out at the end of the trip (plus tolls, if any) and a booking fee.
 As with any taxi, make sure the driver triggers the metre when your journey starts and only after you board.

 Hotel shuttles and pick-ups